spharris/spharris.github.io/_posts/2016-02-29-error-messages.md

 layout: post
 title: Your API Needs Good Error Messages
 ---
-Not so long ago, any kind of invalid field input -- a `String` instead of an `Integer`, for example -- sent into the [Genability API](http://developer.genability.com/documentation/) resulted in the following error message:
+Not so long ago, any kind of invalid field input -- a `String` instead of an `Integer`, for example -- sent into the [Genability API](http://developer.genability.com/documentation/) would result in the following error message:

 {% highlight html %}
 <html>